Brandon-T/GLX-Colour/README.md

 GLX-Colour
 ==========

-Colour only version of the GLX-Plugin
+Colour only version of the GLX-Plugin - A library for monitoring and hooking OpenGL calls.